HusseinSamy/Basic-Banking-System-August-2021/README.md

 We were asked to create a console app where:

 * Admins can:
-  * Add, Remove, Update Delete books.
+  * Add, Remove, Update Accounts.
- * Students can:
+* Users can:
- * Borrow books
+ * Create account
-* Return books
+ * Withdraw, Deposit money to their account

 It was a simple application but I have applied most of the concepts that I have learned throughout the course like: